stoeffel/burnhub/README.md

 * create a diagram from the given data
 * save the cvs to the disk
 * save config in a config file for a project
+* move from octonode to just hhtps requests
+*